status-im/subspace-docs/tutorial.md

-# Creating a reactive ÐApp with Embark and Phoenix
+# Creating a reactive ÐApp with Embark and Subspace1